Do You Need Car Insurance to Rent a U-Haul?

 If you’re preparing for a major move, then you might rent a U-Haul.
 The popular moving trucks are an affordable way to move your possessions across the city or across the country.
 But do you need car insurance to rent a U-Haul?
+Can you rent a U-Haul without insurance?
 Should you purchase U-Haul’s additional, optional insurance when you rent your truck?

 Today, we’re explaining everything you need to know about whether or not you need car insurance when renting a U-Haul.